 GOING FORWARD

 New slash commands should go in .claude/skills/.
-If you have working commands in .claude/commands/, migrate when you get around to it.
-Both create the same /slash-command experience, but skills are where new features will land.
-Everything I covered in the original slash commands article about writing good workflows, structuring commands, and deciding what belongs in CLAUDE.md vs a command still applies.
+Skills give you a lot more than commands did - invocation control, subagent execution, dynamic context injection, tool restrictions, and supporting files.
+I cover all of that in the complete skills guide.
+Everything from the original slash commands article about writing good workflows and deciding what belongs in CLAUDE.md vs a command still applies.